gregorriegler/gregorriegler.github.io/_posts/2019-08-10-who-needs-lombok-anyhow.md

 The bad thing is not the stack overflow.
 It's the fact that it is hidden behind an annotation.

-### The Lombok plugin will hit your cpu
+### The Lombok plugin might hit your cpu
-If you don't use the lombok plugin, lombok will cause you a lot of red code lines.
+If you do use lombok annotations excessively and have a lot of pojos in your code base, the lombok plugin might hit your cpu.
-If you do use the lombok plugin, it will hit your cpu quite hard.
+I had one project where it caused the autocomplete drop down to load several seconds in specific areas of the code.
-I know one project where it caused the autocomplete drop down to load 15 seconds in specific areas of the code.
+The problem was gone once i deactivated the plugin.
-And this happened on an i7 processor with plenty of ram and an ssd.
+To be fair: Maybe it was just a temporary problem with the plugin that has already been addressed.

 ### Compatibility issues with Java versions greater than 8
 When i tried migrating a java 1.8 project that used lombok to java 11, i ran into issues.